 Most people now use IMAP protocol for their email that leaves it on the server indefinitely so they can view it from their cellular phone, computers and tablets.

 The interpretation that your emails on the server are "in transit" rather than delivered is clearly not what was intended by those that drafted that old snail-mail law.

 People are Unaware

 People using technology have given up a great deal in terms of privacy.
 If they only knew the value of what they're giving away.
 When the service is free, you are the product.

-Gmail provides free email service, but scans your email to better know what sort of ads are likely to interest you.
+Google, Yahoo! and Microsoft provide free email service, but scan your email in varying degrees to better know what sort of ads are likely to interest you.

 Disney wants you to re-buy content you already have purchased in a new format.
 From VHS to DVD to Blue-Ray, Snow White provides a tremendous income for Disney even though there is no new creative content.

-"If consumers even know there's a DRM, what it is, and how it works, we've already failed." -- Peter Lee, Disney Executive in an interview with The Economist in 2005.
+"If consumers even know there's a DRM, what it is, and how it works, we've already failed." -- Peter Lee, Disney Executive in 2005.

-John Mueller Terrorism Since 9/11: The American Cases (PDF) shows how misleading the use of the term "terrorism" is and how difficult it is to track actual cases.
-It is worth scanning if only to better grasp this term that has been used to scare citizens into giving up their rights.
+John Mueller's Terrorism Since 9/11: The American Cases (PDF) shows how misleading the use of the term "terrorism" is and how difficult it is to track actual cases.
+It is worth scanning if only to better grasp this term that has been used to scare ordinary and innocent citizens into giving up their rights.